Sunday, 28 July 2024

 Points of Interest: Bald Head, Hat Hill engraving site

 Several named 'heads' ring the wild Grose Valley in the Blue Mountains, including the Norse-inspired Asgard Head and Thors Head, Burra Korain Head and Docker Head.
-The terminus of each can be reached via out-and-back trails that begin around Blackheath and each has its own sweeping view of the tall sandstone cliffs and deep valley of the Grose River and Bald Head, the objective for this hike, is no different.
+The terminus of each can be reached via out-and-back trails that begin around Blackheath.
+Each has its own sweeping view of the tall sandstone cliffs and deep valley of the Grose River and Bald Head; the objective, for this hike, is no different.

 The hike starts at the beginning of Perrys Lookdown Road, adjacent to Hat Hill.
 A small gravel parking area near the Blue Mountains sign can accommodate a few cars.
 While the path is obvious, there are no signs indicating where it leads, other than that it points directly towards Hat Hill.
 While it does climb toward the hill, it avoids the summit and makes its way around the west side.